m5ghanba/skema/README.md

 2. **Install Python 3.12**:
    - Run:
      ```
-     sudo apt install python3.12 python3.12-venv
+     sudo apt install python3.12 python3.12-venv python3-pip
      ```
-   - This installs Python and the venv module.
+   - This installs Python, the venv module, and pip.
    - Verify: Run `python3 --version`.
 It should output "Python 3.12.x".
    - *For Fedora/RHEL*: Use `sudo dnf install python3.12` instead.

-3. **Install Git**:
-   - Run:
-     ```
-     sudo apt install git
-     ```
-   - Verify: Run `git --version`.
-   - *For Fedora/RHEL*: Use `sudo dnf install git`.

    *Note*: If your distro's repositories don't have Python 3.12, add a PPA (e.g., for Ubuntu: `sudo add-apt-repository ppa:deadsnakes/ppa` then update and install).

-Once Python and Git are installed and verified, proceed to the next section.
+Once Python is installed and verified, proceed to the next section.
 If you encounter errors (e.g., "command not found"), search online for the exact error message + your OS.

 ### Step 2: Install SKeMa
-We recommend creating a **virtual environment**.
-A virtual environment is like a clean sandbox that keeps all the Python packages for this project separate from your system-wide Python installation.

-To do this, open your **terminal**:
+Open your **terminal**:
-- On **Windows**, you can use Command Prompt, PowerShell, or Anaconda Prompt.
+- On **Windows**, you can use Command Prompt or PowerShell.
 - On **macOS**, open the Terminal app.
 - On **Linux**, open your terminal emulator of choice.